-The data on voluntary dissolutions applications in the Faster Indicators publication are based on the time at which they are accepted by Companies House, not the point at which they are removed from the register.
-This makes them a more appropriate indicator of economic activity as it happens.
-However, this can still be after the "effective" death of the company, and companies can be restored to the register by court order after voluntary dissolution applications.
+The data on voluntary dissolutions applications in the Real-Time Indicators publication are based on the time at which they are accepted by Companies House, not the point at which they are removed from the register (the second gazette).
+This makes them a timelier indicator of economic activity.
+However, this can still be after the company has stopped trading, and companies can withdraw the application at any time before dissolving.

-Weekly data are based on week commencing Saturdays.
+For incorporations and voluntary dissolution applications, weekly data are based on weeks commencing Saturdays and ending on Fridays.
 This is because applications received over the weekend are processed during the subsequent week.
 Staff at Companies House occasionally work overtime on weekends, processing incorporation applications received over that weekend, which tends to lead to lower numbers processed in the subsequent week.
 As such, weeks commencing Saturday are more appropriate to avoid re-allocating processing between weeks based on overtime.